-A fascinating free new exhibition - part of a year-long series of events - opens in Edinburgh aiming to establish Charles Piazzi Smyth's place in Edinburgh's history.
-The exhibition, housed in Edinburgh's iconic Nelson Monument, presents Piazzi Smyth's photography, paintings and drawings, alongside a newly commissioned short film and interviews in what will be the first major exhibition in Edinburgh dedicated to the forgotten astronomer.
+The exhibition is part of a year-long series of events about Piazzi Smyth.
+It is housed in Edinburgh's iconic Nelson Monument, with his photography, paintings and drawings alongside a newly commissioned short film and interviews in what will be the first major exhibition in Edinburgh dedicated to the forgotten astronomer.